hal9ai/awesome-dataviz/README.md

 ### Maps
 - [CartoDB](https://github.com/CartoDB/cartodb) - CartoDB is an open source tool that allows for the storage and visualization of geospatial data on the web.
-- [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) - WebGL virtual globe and map engine.
+- [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) - WebGL 3D globes and maps.
 - [Leaflet](http://leafletjs.com) - JavaScript library for mobile-friendly interactive maps.
 - [Leaflet Data Visualization Framework](https://github.com/humangeo/leaflet-dvf)  - A framework designed to simplify data visualization and thematic mapping using Leaflet.
 - [Mapael](https://github.com/neveldo/jQuery-Mapael) - jQuery plugin based on the.js to display vector maps.